mra7072/AutomatedCableTester/README.md

 Installation -

-Please install the following dependecnies before proceeding
+Please install the following dependecnies before proceeding.

+OS
+- Raspbian Buster
+This system  is 100% functional on this OS and has not been tested on different platforms.
+However, minor adjustsment may be needed in when installing the following dependecies.
+Choose your OS specific configurations when installing the following dependencies.

 SW Dependencies
 - Python >=3.0 https://www.python.org/downloads/